Go to main content

 Formalizing the offer and accelerating contract signature

-This is where electronic signature radically transforms candidate experience and HR performance.
-Sending the employment contract electronically, signed via an eIDAS-compliant solution, reduces the signature delay from 5 to 7 business days (mail) to less than 24 hours.
-To understand the signature levels applicable to HR documents, consult our resources.
+This is where electronic signature radically transforms the candidate experience and HR performance.
+Sending the employment contract electronically, signed via an eIDAS-compliant solution, allows reducing the signature period from 5 to 7 business days (mail) to less than 24 hours.
+To understand the levels of signature applicable to HR documents, consult our comprehensive guide to electronic signature.

-The electronically signed contract is only the first document in a set of documentation that electronic signature can handle seamlessly:
+The contract signed electronically is just the first document in a set of documents that electronic signature can handle seamlessly:

-• Company health insurance: enrollment or exemption from affiliation (obligation from the ANI 2013 law)
+• Company health insurance: membership or exemption from affiliation (obligation arising from the ANI Law 2013)

 • Internal regulations: delivery against mandatory signature